Bulldogs staff, students excited for school year as students return for first day of school

 Many students arrived holding their parents’ or grandparents’ hands before dashing off to find teachers and reunite with friends.
 While the organized chaos had a high noise level, some students were quiet in the crowd.

-Hill was having a first day experience as a kindergarten parent and a last first day experience as the mother of a fifth grader.
+Hill was having a first day experience as a kindergarten parent and a last first day experience as a fifth grade parent.

 “First day of kindergarten, it’s all the feels,” Hill said.
 “It’s the start of one and then my daughter is in fifth grade so it was the start of the end of her elementary time.
 It’s a lot, but it’s cool.”